JeffKoMS/az204-import/Instructions/Exercises/01-app-service-deploy-container.md

 # Deploy a containerized app to Azure App Service

+In this exercise you deploy a simple containerized app to Azure App Service.

 Tasks performed in this exercise:

-* Create an Azure App Service resource for a containerize app
+* Create an Azure App Service resource and deploy a containerized app
 * View the results
 * Clean up resources